Farnaz Fassihi: Early life and education

 Farnaz Fassihi was born in 1971 in the United States to Iranian parents.
 She grew up in Tehran, Iran, and Portland, Oregon in the US.

 She earned a Master of Journalism from the Graduate School of Journalism at Columbia University in New York City.

-Career
+Careers

 Early career

 Fassihi worked as an investigative reporter and roving foreign correspondent for The Star-Ledger of Newark, New Jersey.
 She covered the September 11 attacks on the World Trade Center, the war in Afghanistan, Second Palestinian Intifada and Iraq under Saddam Hussein for The Star-Ledger.
 She was also a reporter for The Providence Journal in Rhode Island covering local news.
 She led the paper's award-winning coverage of the crash of Egypt Air flight 990, traveling to Cairo to investigate the story.

 She worked as a stringer for Western media organizations in Iran, including The New York Times at the age of 19, when she was studying in Iran.